kstep/graphicsmagick/README.txt

   leaks, buffer overruns, multiple frees, use of uninitialized data, use of freed data, and many other common programming errors.

-* GraphicsMagick requires libwmf 0.2.5 (or later) from
+* GraphicsMagick requires libwmflite from libwmf 0.2.5 (or later) from

      http://sourceforge.net/projects/wvware/